 We move on to Broken Arrow in Custer, SD tomorrow.
 I’m glad I added the extra overnight, my back is doing just fine with the shorter haul days (and my tens pack) and it has given the weather some time to warm up there too.
 The snow has melted, yeah!
 I have heard from 2 folks that grew up there say that it has gotten kind of ruined with so many people moving there but it is still very pretty.

-I wrapped up the painting I did for Rachel and asked Tucker to mail it for me, he said Crystal can take it to work on Monday and mail it.
+I wrapped up the painting I did for Emily and asked Tucker to mail it for me, he said Crystal can take it to work on Monday and mail it.
 I enclosed a check so she can get it framed.
 All the masonite boards I am painting on are cut from 4’x4’ sheets, which I did in my apartment just before I loaded up the trailer.
 I didn’t do the neatest job, I was using a jigsaw so none of the panels are perfectly square and the edges are wavy.
 It may be a challenge to frame it.
 I have thought about how I will frame all of them should I get lucky enough to have a gallery showing of them all.
 Maybe they shouldn’t even be framed but mounted on rustic boards.
 Or 4 or 5 mounted next to each other on an old barn board.

 We left around 10 and got to camp around 4 or 5.
 The last part was a long climb but all the roads in were good (all the snow has melted except in patches in the grass and trees).
 Our directions left something to be desired tho.
 But only one u-turn and we found our road.
 There is no blue sign telling us where to turn as it says on the webpage directions, and I never passed the llamas.
 It cracks me up the directions people give.
 The last place when I asked on the phone what was the name of the road that we go on off the highway that follows the interstate (I had 3 choices of turns after the ramp), Tucker said he didn’t know the name of it, its a dirt road that follows the highway, just don’t go on the one that goes north.
 GPS usually does not work in these rural areas, why the heck can’t they map the rural roads better, they have satellite pictures of houses for heaven’s sake.